The content of a book and the publisher may also differ across the two editions. Some books, however, are only published as tanko-bon.

 Bunko or bunko-bon is the widely used Japanese term for a book that is a small-format paperback book designed to be affordable, portable and not take up too much shelf space.
-They have a long and interesting history going back to books designed to fit into the sleeves of a kimonos in Japan’s Edo Period.
-The direct translation of tanko is ‘standalone’ or ‘bound’ and bunko ‘storeroom for written works’ or ‘library’ and ‘bon’ is book.
+The format has a long and interesting history going back to books designed to fit into the sleeves of kimonos in Japan’s Edo Period (1603-1868).

 According to International Book Publishing: An Encyclopedia, Iwanami Shoten developed the market for the current popular bunko format in Japan with its imprint the Bunko Classics Series.
 The imprint was modeled on the German publisher Reclam Verlag’s series Universal Library.

 © Red Circle Authors Limited